FoxxMD/blog/_posts/2025-10-10-restricting-socket-proxy-by-container.md

 Effectively: a service that only needs access to one specific container still has access to read data for *any* container on that docker host.

-**In this article I introduce a new "proxy for your proxy" that enables filtering Docker API responses to specific containers, to further enhance security and restrict access for specific usecases.**
+**In this post I introduce a new "proxy for your proxy", [foxxmd/docker-proxy-filter](https://github.com/FoxxMD/docker-proxy-filter), that enables filtering Docker API responses to specific containers, to further enhance security and restrict access for specific usecases.** [(Skip to explanation)](#restricting-docker-api-to-specific-containers)

 ## What is the Docker API?